Microsoft/azure-docs.pt-pt/articles/security-center/security-center-threat-report.md

 ## <a name="see-also"></a>Consulte também
 Neste documento, aprendeu como os Relatórios de Informações Sobre Ameaças do Centro de Segurança do Azure podem ajudar durante uma investigação sobre alertas de segurança.
 Para saber mais acerca do Centro de Segurança do Azure, consulte o seguinte:

-* [Centro de Segurança do Azure FAQ (FAQ do Centro de Segurança do Azure)](security-center-faq.md).
-Encontre as perguntas mais frequentes acerca de como utilizar o serviço.
 * [Guia de operações e planeamento do Centro de Segurança do Azure](security-center-planning-and-operations-guide.md).
 Saiba como planear e compreender as considerações de conceção para adoção do Centro de Segurança do Azure.
 * [Gerir e responder a alertas de segurança no Centro de Segurança do Azure](security-center-managing-and-responding-alerts.md).
 Saiba como gerir e responder a alertas de segurança.
 * [Lidar com Incidentes de Segurança no Centro de Segurança do Azure](security-center-incident.md)
-* [Blogue de Segurança do Azure](https://blogs.msdn.com/b/azuresecurity/).
-Encontre mensagens do blogue acerca da segurança e conformidade do Azure.